-If a permit is required, make note that most permit writers are expected to be knowledgeable on many rules, including those affecting stationary ICE; however, permitting mistakes can happen.
-Permits should be clear and accurate (reference the correct applicable stationary ICE rule(s) provisions) regarding which standard and/or non-standard compliance requirements are applicable to the engine.
+Permitting Tip: If a permit is required, make note that most permit writers are expected to be knowledgeable on many rules, including those affecting stationary ICE; however, permitting mistakes can happen.
+Permits should be clear and accurate (reference the correct applicable stationary ICE rule(s) provisions) regarding which compliance requirements are applicable to the engine.